kubeguard/guard/docs/tutorial.md

 ## RBAC Roles

-Kubernetes 1.6+ comes with a set of pre-defines user-facing roles.
-You can create ClusterRoleBindings or RoleBindings to grant permissions to your Github teams or Google groups.
+Kubernetes 1.6+ comes with a set of pre-defined set of [user-facing roles](https://kubernetes.io/docs/admin/authorization/rbac/#user-facing-roles).
+You can create `ClusterRoleBinding`s or `RoleBinding`s to grant permissions to your Github teams or Google groups.
 Say, you have a Github team called `ops`.
-You want to make the members of this Github team administrator for your clusters.
+You want to make the members of this Github team admin of a cluster.
 You can do that using the following command:

 ```console
 echo "
 kind: ClusterRoleBinding